maksimKorzh/Chenglite/README.md

 # Feedback
-	Any feedbacks are appriciated at freesoft.for.people@gmail.com
+	Any feedbacks are appreciated at freesoft.for.people@gmail.com